-Any adult male considering permanent sterilization is a candidate for a Vasectomy, but no one should consider a Vasectomy unless they are absolutely sure that they do not want any more children.
+Any adult male considering permanent sterilization is a candidate for this procedure, but no one should consider this procedure unless they are absolutely sure that they do not want any more children.
 Although the procedure can be reversed in a procedure called a Vasectomy Reversal, this procedure can be very expensive, involves microsurgery, and does not always have successful outcomes.
 In other words, no one should consider a Vasectomy a temporary procedure.

-What is the difference between a traditional Vasectomy and the No Scalpel Vasectomy?
+What is the difference between a traditional and a No Scalpel Vasectomy?

 The No Scalpel Vasectomy allows the entire procedure to be performed through a single puncture wound or polk hole after the scrotal skin has been numbed by a local anesthetic using our technique of the procedure.
 Specialized instruments that were developed in China allow the physician to perform the entire procedure through this single small hole.
 Usually, no stitches are required at the end of the procedure.

 What can I expect?